CMSgov/qpp-submissions-docs/README.md

 ## Deploy

 These docs are hosted on GitHub Pages.
-We do a couple things to make this nice:

-* Use the [gh-pages](https://github.com/tschaub/gh-pages) library for deploying
-* Use the [404 redirection trick](https://github.com/rafrex/spa-github-pages) to pass path/hash as query param to `/index.html`
+To deploy what you have locally:

 ```bash
 yarn run deploy
 ```

+Under the hood, we use a few tools to make this work:

+* Use the [gh-pages](https://github.com/tschaub/gh-pages) library for deploying
+* Use the [404 redirection trick](https://github.com/rafrex/spa-github-pages) to pass path/hash as query param to `/index.html`